databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_georeference(raster_tile)

-    Returns GeoTransform of the tile tile as a GT array of doubles.
+    Returns GeoTransform of the raster tile as a GT array of doubles.
 The output takes the form of a MapType with the following keys:

     - :code:`GT(0)` x-coordinate of the upper-left corner of the upper-left pixel.
     - :code:`GT(1)` w-e pixel resolution / pixel width.